 The product/service could even affect the customer’s livelihood.
 They chose your product over the others, so it is perfectly alright for the customers to be upset when your product/service don’t work like it is intended to.

 Solving the customer’s problem will help you enter into their good books, but when things don’t go as planned, it is important to make the customers feel heard.
 After all, communication is the foundation for branding.
 Customers spend their hard-earned money on your product/service.
 This decision alone holds you morally and ethically accountable to your customers.
-Even though there is a small window for error, you should let your customers know that you will work on that issue they are facing and will solve that issue ASAP!
+Even though there is a small window for error, you should let your customers know that you will work on the issue they are facing and will solve that issue ASAP!

 The market for customer service in the 21st century is explosive.
 There are many IT consulting companies and digital transformation companies that take customer service to the next level by paying minute attention to the Cx.
 The incorporation of technologies like Artificial Intelligence and Machine Learning is transforming the level of customer experience.
 Data-inspired solutions are penetrating the Cx industry, and are the future too!
 Whatever changes may happen in this industry or however the industry transforms, the whole system is built on strong ethical values.
-The commitment of the businesses towards their customer is what matters!
+The commitment of businesses toward their customer is what matters!